meshackyaro/stack-safe/README.md

-# StackSafe - Decentralized Savings Vault
+# GrowFundz - Decentralized Savings Vault

 A decentralized savings application built on Stacks blockchain with time-locked deposits and group savings functionality.